pancake44/Network_Pong/README.md

 - We were unable to satisfy the condition that when one client disconnects, the other client is terminated.
 For some reason the message sent in the interrupt handler is not reached by the other.

-- This was technically turned in late because the Makefile was mistakenly overwritten, sorry about that.